 The Matched Interaction Across Tissues (MIxT) is a system designed for exploring and comparing transcriptional profiles from two or more matched tissues across individuals.
-Here, the MIxT system is applied to tumor and blood transcriptional profiles from breast cancer patients from the Norwegian Women and Cancer study.

 In a network, genes can be represented by nodes colored by their module membership.
 A pair of nodes is connected with an edge if there is a significant co-expresson relationship between them (topological overlap > 0.1).
 In both tissues, the edges that span between modules reflect natural overlaps between cellular processes enriched in modules.